 - Using a tag filter URL

-- In the All posts click on the Screen Options tab, put a check-mark on the Tag option then Apply.
+- First, we need to enable the Tags column which is not displayed by default.
+In the All posts page, click the Screen Options tab, and put a check-mark on the Tag option then Apply.

-- Once the column is revealed click on any tag to show only posts that have that tag.
+- Once the column is revealed, click on any tag to show only posts that have that tag.

-To remove the filter, click on the All link just below the Posts title.
+- To remove the filter, click on the All link just below the Posts title.

-Using a Tag Filter URL
+2. Filter Posts using a Tag Filter URL

 You can also filter posts based tags by loading a URL in the following format:

-So for instance if you want to show only posts that contain the tag WordPress, then you would load the following URL:
+So for instance, if you want to show only posts that contain the tag WordPress, then you would load the following URL:

 https://www.yourdomain.com/wp-admin/edit.php?tag=wordpress